WWE News: Former Champion Collapses After Event, Rushed To Hospital

 — Tommy Dreamer (@THETOMMYDREAMER) March 7, 2020

-For years now, Scott Steiner and WWE have had some bad blood between them, but no-one ever wants bad things to happen to anyone else.
+For years now, Scott Steiner and WWE have had some bad blood between them, but no one ever wants bad things to happen to anyone else.
 Steiner has jumped around from Impact Wrestling to multiple other promotions as he keeps his wrestling career going.
 After collapsing and being rushed to a hospital, some may wonder how much more time he has left in the ring, but the good thing is that he’s doing better.